Walking and hiking are a pleasure in many settings and locales

 455 Old Mountain Road

-The Castle in the Clouds Conservation Area, of 5,000 conserved acres with 45 miles of hiking trails, is managed by the Lakes Region Conservation Trust.
-Trails can take you to spectacular waterfalls, views from mountain summits and outlooks, signs of wildlife, historic sites, and interesting geological features of the Ossipee Mountains.
+The Castle in the Clouds Conservation Area is 5,000 conserved acres with 45 miles of hiking trails to waterfalls, views from mountain summits and outlooks, signs of wildlife, historic sites, and interesting geological features of the Ossipee Mountains.

-This landmark property is part of the Ossipee Mountain ring, a circular formation of volcanic origin nine miles in diameter.
-Seven of the Ossipee Mountains’s most prominent peaks are on the Castle property, including two of the most popular hiking destinations in the region, Mount Shaw and Bald Knob, with its view of Lake Winnipesaukee to the southwest.
-The trails are well maintained, marked, and mapped, with options for every hiking ability.
+This property is part of the Ossipee Mountain ring, a circular formation of volcanic origin.
+Seven of the Ossipee Mountains’s biggest peaks are on the Castle property, including Mount Shaw and Bald Knob, with its view of Lake Winnipesaukee.
+The trails are well maintained, marked, and mapped.

-LRCT maintains two trailhead parking areas that are free and open to the public for accessing the trails during daylight hours, one on Route 171 and one at the end of Ossipee Park Road.
+Two trailhead parking areas are free and open to the public for getting onto the trails during the day.
+One is on Route 171 and the other is at the end of Ossipee Park Road.
+A helpful hiking trail map is available for purchase.

 40 Pawtuckaway Road